-Saving vs. Borrowing can cut college costs in half
+Saving vs. Borrowing could cut college costs in half.

 There are many ways that a family can pay for the cost of college.
 But some of those options can be more costly than others.
 Two of the ways that a family could choose to pay is by either saving in a 529 plan or borrowing with loans.
 The example below illustrates how one family could choose to pay for $25,000 in college costs.

 A family choosing to invest about $86 per month for 15 years in a 529 plan would have made a total out-of-pocket investment of about $15,500.

 With potential earnings, this could amount to $25,000 to use toward college expenses.
 A hypothetical 6% annual return is assumed.

 A family choosing to borrow might pay about $265 per month over 10 years for a total out-of-pocket cost of nearly $31,800 for $25,000 in loans.

 This assumes a 4.99% interest rate on subsidized Federal direct undergraduate loans, which do not accrue interest during college.